Bevingta/fMRI-to-images/README.md

 ### Contributions
 **Andrea**
 - Dataset access (AWS Keys and download)
-- Adapted source code to the needs of our project
+- Changed the parameters of prepare_nsddata.py to fit onto a computer's RAM

 **Drew**
 - Proposal writeup
 - Database proposal
+- Model proposal
+- Created a script to access the files through the Google Drive API

 **Camille**
 - CLIP research